robbiebowman/sound-out/README.md

 - Orange icon: tab is managed
 - Grey icon: tab is unmanaged

+### Manual Control Options
+Right-click the extension icon to access:
+- **Keep muted**: Force a tab to stay muted when it's not being managed
+- **Keep unmuted**: Force a tab to stay unmuted when it's not being managed
+- **Options**: Access extension settings

 ## Usage Examples

 ### Scenario 1: Music While Browsing (spotify.com)